 - If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
 Please follow the instructions located in this DECAL background check instructions PDF.

 - You can also download the DECAL application.

 Ordering Your Background Check

 If you’re ordering your background check through StudentCheck for the first time:

-Undergraduate students, Please choose the option from the drop down menu: Georgia State University-Education-Undergraduates – click here.
+Undergraduate students, Please choose from the PreCheck website the option from the School and Program drop down menu: Georgia State University-Education-Undergraduates.
 Students in the B.I.S. degree, choose “General” under program.

-Graduate students, Please choose from the drop down menu: Georgia State University – Education-Graduates – click here.
+Graduate students, Please choose from the School and Program drop down menu on the PreCheck website: Georgia State University – Education-Graduates